 Photograph above: A woman in Congo carrying firewood.
 Across cultures, women care for their children and simultaneously ensure the family’s survival by hard work.
 How would Hofstede’s categories of masculinity versus femininity make sense in such cases?
 Source: AP/ Jerome Delay

 SDT’s model of motivation appears as a conceptually and empirically sound approach although the constitution of universal human needs seems hard to defend due to the context-dependent nature of needs and ambiguity of their interpretation.
 Given that people’s behaviour is based on socially-constructed reasons, it is doubtful that experimental social psychology alone is able to address complex, real-world problems within a single step.
 What works under controlled conditions in a laboratory still requires validation in social context.
 In order to obtain a comprehensive picture of a population’s social motivation types, research would need to take into consideration instances of amotivation, ideological motivation, social norms, introjected regulation, integrated regulations as well as metacognitive competencies.
-Most types of social regulation work heteronomously from an individual’s perspective since regulation is evoked via ingroup dynamics, not by personal agency.
+Most types of social regulation work heteronomously, seen from an individual’s perspective, since regulation is evoked via ingroup dynamics and not by personal agency.
 It is only integrated regulation and metacognitive regulation that requires groups to adjust their mindsets according to changing environmental conditions and that evoke autonomous regulation.
-Hofstede’s 6D model can be redefined more meaningfully by collapsing uncertainty avoidance and long-term orientation under metacognitive competencies and by avoiding biased implications in categories such as femininity and masculinity inevitably evoke gender-based bias since the interpretation of these categories is by itself culture-dependent.
+Hofstede’s 6D model could be redefined more meaningfully by collapsing the criteria of uncertainty avoidance and long-term orientation under (well-researched) metacognitive competencies.
+Categories such as femininity and masculinity inevitably evoke gender-based bias since the interpretation of these categories is by itself culture-dependent.

 Bandura, Albert (1977).
 Social Learning Theory.
 Oxford, England: Prentice-Hall.